 Technology absorption: The Company has used information technology comprehensively inits operations for more details please refer to Section 9 (Information Technology) ofManagement Discussion and Analysis.

-(b) In accordance with Section 134(3)(f) of the Companies Act 2013 information andexplanations to various comments made by the Auditors in their Report to themembers are mentioned in the Notes to the Accounts which form part of the Balance Sheet for the yearended March 31 2019.
+(ii) In accordance with Section 134(3)(f) of the Companies Act 2013 information andexplanations to various comments made by the Statutory Auditors in their Report to themembers are mentioned in the Notes to the Accounts which form part of the Balance Sheetfor the year ended March 31 2021.